 Baseline setting

-The approach to setting reference conditions as defined for the Water Framework Directive rocky shore macroalgal tool is compliant with the approaches to setting baselines for the Marine Strategy Framework Directive as outlined by OSPAR Intersessional Correspondence Group on Coordinated Biodiversity Assessment and Monitoring (OSPAR Commission, 2012) as “a state in which the anthropogenic influences on species and habitats are considered to be negligible”.
+The WER rocky shore macroalgae indicator reference conditions have been used for the UK Marine Strategy baseline.
+Reference conditions are based on a combination of expert judgement and data from undisturbed sites and historic records.
+The approach to setting reference conditions as defined for the WER rocky shore macroalgal index.
+This complies with the approach to setting baselines for UK Marine Strategy as outlined by the Intersessional Correspondence Group on Biodiversity Assessment and Monitoring (ICG COBAM) (OSPAR Commission, 2012) as “a state in which the anthropogenic influences on species and habitats are considered to be negligible”.

 Aggregation approach

-• Rocky Shore Macroalgae Water Framework Directive classification results for coastal water bodies from the 2015 River Basin Management Plans were collated at the survey level from the UK Water Framework Directive monitoring authorities.
+• Rocky Shore Macroalgae WER classification results for coastal water bodies from the 2021 Cycle Three RBMPs were collated at the survey level from the UK WER monitoring authorities.

-• Survey assessments at ‘Bad’, ‘Poor’, or ‘Moderate’ ecological status under the Water Framework Directive were categorised as being below the indicator quality target, with those at ‘Good’ or ‘High’ ecological status categorised as being above the indicator quality target.
+• Survey assessments at ‘Bad’, ‘Poor’ or ‘Moderate’ ecological status under WER were categorised as being below the indicator quality target, with those at ‘Good’ or ‘High’ ecological status categorised as being above the indicator quality target.

-• The final assessment is based on the percentage of UK Regional Sea survey results that meets the indicator quality target, measured against a quantity target threshold of 85%.
+• The final assessment is based on the percentage of UK Regional Sea survey results that meets the indicator quality target, measured against an extent threshold of 75%.

 Confidence assessment

-Table 1.
-Confidence assessment criteria for the UK Regional Sea Water Framework Directive rocky shore macroalgae indicator assessments.
+Table 1: Confidence assessment criteria for the UK Regional Sea WER rocky shore macroalgae indicator assessments.

 UK Regional Sea confidence assessment criteria